zowe/docs-site/docs/user-guide/upgrade-zos-system.md

 ### Important note for users upgrading to v1.14

-If you are upgrading to Zowe v1.14 (or higher) from a previous release, and the value of `ZOWE_EXPLORER_HOST` does not match the host and domain that you put into your browser to access Zowe, you must update your configuration due to updated referrer-based security.
+If you are upgrading to Zowe v1.14 (or higher) from a previous release, and the value of `ZWE_haInstance_hostname` does not match the host and domain that you put into your browser to access Zowe, you must update your configuration due to updated referrer-based security.

 To configure your system for the version 1.14 update, perform **one** of the following tasks to update the `instance.env` configuration file:
 - Define `ZWE_EXTERNAL_HOSTS` as a comma-separated list of hosts from which you would access Zowe from your browser.